Skip to main content

 };

-The url of a page needs to be publicly accessible, else the Happo browser workers won't be able to find it.
+The url of a page must be publicly accessible, otherwise the Happo browser workers won't be able to access it.

-The title of a page is used as the "component" identifier in the happo.io UI, so make sure it is unique for each page.
+The title of a page is used as the "component" identifier in the happo.io UI, so ensure it's unique for each page.

 setupScript

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

 An absolute path to a file that will be executed before rendering your components.
-This is useful if you for instance want to inject global css styling (e.g. a css reset), custom fonts, polyfills etc. This script is executed in a DOM environment, so it's safe to inject things into the <head>.
+This is useful if you want to inject global CSS styling (e.g., a CSS reset), custom fonts, polyfills, etc. This script is executed in a DOM environment, so it's safe to inject things into the <head>.

 const path = require('path');